 Located in the heart of the EU quarter and known as Scotland House Brussels, our Belgium office has promoted Scottish interests and engaged with EU institutions, Member States and other European actors for more than 20 years - ensuring Scotland’s voice is heard.
 The office promotes Scotland’s expertise across a diverse range of policy areas such as Research & Innovation, Renewables, Equalities and other key topics, as well as showcasing Scotland’s reputation for cultural excellence and renowned food, drink and hospitality.

-The office is also dedicated to maintaining a close working relationship with the EU, its Member States, representations from other countries and their regions to understand and influence EU policy and programme developments, that affect Scotland’s citizens, organisations and economy.
+The office is dedicated to maintaining a close working relationship with the EU, its Member States, representations from other countries and their regions to understand and influence EU policy and programme developments, that affect Scotland’s citizens, organisations and economy.

 Canada is a like-minded partner for Scotland on a whole range of policy areas – including climate change, equality, social enterprise and the arctic.
 Our team, based in Ottawa, work alongside colleagues from Scottish Development International and Visit Scotland to promote the very best of Scotland to a Canadian audience as a location to work, visit, and study and invest.
 Canada holds an affinity with Scotland that is uniquely strong and more than 5 million Canadians claim Scottish ancestry.